bernardpumped/ped/README.md

 |<a href="#7-deploying-on-embedded">7.
 Deploying on Embedded</a>

 ### 1. IVI Introduction
-This branch was created to primarily support In-vehicle infotainment (IVI) as per [Automotive Grade Linux](https://www.automotivelinux.org "Automotive Grade Linux org") and perhpas [Covesa](https://www.covesa.global "Covesa Global") intiailly supporting desktop-linux and web.
+This branch was created to primarily support In-vehicle infotainment (IVI) as per [Automotive Grade Linux](https://www.automotivelinux.org "Automotive Grade Linux org") and perhaps [Covesa](https://www.covesa.global "Covesa Global") initially supporting desktop-linux and web.
 If you're interest is handhelds primarily android and iOS please switch and review [ped main](https://github.com/bernardpumped/ped "Pumped End Device") branch

 ### 2. Hosting on web server
-* The generated html/javascript files can also be hosted within a web-server eg ngnix.
+* The generated html/javascript files can also be hosted within a web-server e.g. ngnix.
 For brevity this Readme will not detail nginx server install.
-* `$ flutter build web` command transpiles Flutter/dart to html/javascript into the build/web directory.
+* `$ flutter build web` command trans-piles Flutter/dart to html/javascript into the build/web directory.
 Copy the contents to a separate directory eg ~/ped-web.
 * Adding a new document root to ngnix is done by modifying the ngnix.conf file, the location varies depending upon OS type and installation method.
 Example - on Mac if ngnix installed using Homebrew, then config file might be located in`/opt/homebrew/etc/nginx/nginx.conf`.
 On Linux, if installed using yum config might be located in `/etc/nginx/nginx.conf`
 * Modify the ngnix.conf file, add the ~/ped-web as additional unique location example
 ```